kserve/kserve/docs/README.md

 | Predict  | POST  | /v1/models/<model_name>:predict  | Request:{"instances": []}  Response:{"predictions": []} |
 | Explain  | POST  | /v1/models/<model_name>:explain  | Request:{"instances": []}  Response:{"predictions": [], "explainations": []}   ||

-### Predict
+#### Predict
 All InferenceServices speak the Tensorflow V1 HTTP API: https://www.tensorflow.org/tfx/serving/api_rest#predict_api.

 Note: Only Tensorflow models support the fields "signature_name" and "inputs".

-### Explain
+#### Explain
 All InferenceServices that are deployed with an Explainer support a standardized explanation API.
 This interface is identical to the Tensorflow V1 HTTP API with the addition of an ":explain" verb.

-## Data Plane (V2)
+### Data Plane (V2)
 The second version of the data-plane protocol addresses several issues found with the V1 data-plane protocol, including performance and generality across a large number of model frameworks and servers.

-### Predict
+#### Predict
 The V2 protocol proposes both HTTP/REST and GRPC APIs.
 See the [complete proposal](/docs/predict-api/v2) for more information.

-## Serverless Deployment
+## Control Plane
-KFServing enables the request volume based autoscaling with Knative Autoscaler, it also implements a model agent for handling common serving features like request/response logging, batching, model puller.
+KFServing control plane reconciles the `InferenceService` and `TrainedModel` custom resources, it creates the serverless deployment for predictor, transformer, explainer to enable autoscaling based on incoming request workload including scaling down to zero when no traffic is received.

 ![Architect](./diagrams/kfs_architect.png)

+## Control Plane Components
-- Knative Queue proxy to enforce concurrency limit and expose autoscaling metrics.
+- Knative Serving Controller: Responsible for service revision management, creating network routing resources, serverless container with queue proxy to expose traffic metrics and enforce concurrency limit.

-- Knative Autoscaler(KPA) for scaling based on traffic volume and allow scale to/from zero.
+- Knative Activator: Brings back scaled-to-zero pods and forwards requests.

+- Knative Autoscaler(KPA): Watches traffic flow to the application, and scales replicas up or down based on configured metrics.

+- KFServing Controller: Responsible for creating service, ingress resources, model server container and model agent container for request/response logging
-- Model Agent for request/response logging, batching and model puller.
+, batching and model pulling.

-- Model Server for hosting single or multiple models.

-- Ingress gateway to route request from external or internal services.
+- Ingress Gateway: Gateway for routing external or internal requests.